lamanchy/very_simple_eshop/readme.md

-- I split `Customer` create form into two (Person/Company), there could be a javascript that would dynamically change part of the form, but... there's no such requirement, keeping it simple means it's easy to change and understand, it's clear for user too and there's "rule of three" as well, it hard to justify possibly complicated solution, when there are just two different cases.
+- I split `Customer` create form into two (Person/Company), there could be a javascript that would dynamically change part of the form, but... there's no such requirement, keeping it simple means it's easy to change and understand, it's clear for user too and there's "rule of three" as well, it is hard to justify possibly complicated solution, when there are just two different cases.
 - It is not clear, whether one `Order` can have multiple instances of one `Item` in it.
 The common sense says yes, the diagram can be interpreted both ways, but I would expect